repository-preservation/lcmap-tap/README.md

 This plotting tool is being developed to provide visualization and analysis support of LCMAP products generated with PyCCD.
 Additionally, it provides plotting of time-series ARD.
-Multispectral time-series models and calculated indices at a specified point (i.e. pixel) location can be plotted.
+Multi-spectral time-series models and calculated indices at a specified point (i.e. pixel) location can be plotted.
 The GUI provides customization for which components are included on the plot.
 The default setting is to include all ARD observations, PyCCD time-segment